 § 663.150 What is a funding agreement?

-A funding agreement is a legally binding and mutually enforceable written agreement between the Secretary and a Tribe that identifies the funds being transferred for the applicable PSFAs or projects that the Tribe will carry out under the Compact with such funds, and such other terms as are required or may be agreed upon by the Secretary and the Tribe pursuant to 23 U.S.C.
+A funding agreement is a legally binding and mutually enforceable written agreement between the Secretary and a Tribe that identifies the funds being transferred for the applicable PSFAs or projects that the Tribe will carry out under the Compact with such fundsand such other terms as are required or may be agreed upon by the Secretary and the Tribe pursuant to 23 U.S.C.
 207.

 § 663.151 What funds may be included in a funding agreement?